 - Make the sweet corn fregula

 - 2. Bring 3 quarts (12 cups) water to a boil and add 1 tablespoon salt.
 Set up a small ice bath.
 Cook the fregula, couscous, or pasta in the boiling water until somewhat tender but not cooked through, 10 to 12 minutes.
-Drain the fregula, refresh it in the ice batch, and spread it on a tray lined with paper towels to dry.
+Drain the fregula, refresh it in the ice bath, and spread it on a tray lined with paper towels to dry.

 - 3. Meanwhile, heat the grill or broiler.
 Brush the ears of corn with the olive oil, season with salt and pepper, and place on the grill, turning every 2 minutes until all sides are nicely charred and the kernels are just beginning to burst.
 Remove the corn from the grill with tongs and, when the ears are cool enough to handle, cut the kernels off the cob with a sharp knife.
 Leave the grill on for the hens.